Azolla microphylla (Mexican Mosquito Fern)

 - close-up of leaf hairs

 Photos by K. Chayka taken in Hennepin and Ramsey counties.
-Photos courtesy Peter M. Dziuk taken in Hennepin, Houston and Ramsey counties.
+Photos by Peter M. Dziuk taken in Hennepin, Houston and Ramsey counties.

 Have you seen this plant in Minnesota, or have any other comments about it?